SAP-samples/teched2022-DA264/exercises/ex1/README.md

 15. The file is now uploaded and available in the data lake.
 <br>![](/exercises/ex1/images/Ex01_Part02_15.png)

-You have now uploaded a dataset from a flat file on your local folder to a cloud data lake data repository using SAP Data Intelligence.
+You have now uploaded a dataset from a flat file on your local system to a cloud data lake data repository using SAP Data Intelligence.

 ## Enrich Dataset and Isolate Data Quality Issues